alchitry/alchitry.github.io/content/tutorials/ddr3-memory.md

 # Caching

 You may have noticed that this example is incredibly wasteful.
-We are reading and writing full 128 bit blocks of data when we are only using the first 8 bits.
+We are reading and writing full 128-bit blocks of data when we are only using the first 8 bits.

-This could be fixed if we just combined 16 values into 128 bit blocks and wrote those to a single address.
+This could be fixed if we just combined 16 values into 128-bit blocks and wrote those to a single address.
-When we read them we could then store a whole line and iterate over each byte before reading in another line.
+When we read them, we could then store a whole line and iterate over each byte before reading in another line.

 For our trivial example, it wouldn't be too hard to implement this directly.
 However, for more complex read/write patterns, this could be very difficult to do efficiently.